 Honors in Practice (HIP) allows students to apply their academic knowledge beyond the walls of the classroom.
 HIP work therefore cannot be required for a course, with some guided exceptions (see Honors Excel, internships, and study abroad).
 Students upload most HIP work in the Honors Canvas Course, where they can also track their total Honors points and communicate with Honors staff (contact information for Departmental Honors Advisors is available on the Honors website).
 The Canvas course also offers modules that explain each type of HIP work and viewable examples of some outstanding Honors student HIP work.

-Honors Mentoring Agreements between students and faculty (3 points per agreement)
+Honors Mentoring Agreements between students and faculty: 3 points/agreement (18 points maximum)